 Abundant graptolites can be found at Druidston Haven.
 Like much of the Pembrokeshire Coast, the site is a site of special scientific interest (SSSI), which means that, although loose pebbles and smaller rocks may be investigated and collected, large boulders and the cliffs must not be damaged.

 ♦ Parking for a few cars can be found in lay-bys next to the small road that passes Druidston Haven.
-From here it is a short walk to a path that leads to the beach.
+From here, it is a short walk to a path that leads to the beach.
 The path slopes downwards and is perhaps a hundred meters long.

 ♦ Ref: 51.81064°N, 5.10208°W

 CHILDREN: ♦♦♦♦♦ – The beach is easily accessible and fairly hazard free.
+The tide at this location does not reach the cliffs until close to high tide.

 ACCESS: ♦♦♦♦♦ – Parking can be found a short distance from the beach.
-Once on the beach, shale cobbles are immediately found.
+Once on the beach, shale cobbles can immediately be found.
 Other areas with the cobbles are within a few hundred meters.
-The tide at this location does not reach the cliffs until near to high tide.

-Graptolites are common in the black shales, which demonstrate the effects of the Caledonian (400Mya) and Variscan (290Mya) mountain building periods.
-As a result, the rocks are folded, faulted and distorted.
-Many of the graptolite fossils found here suffer from the same fate and can be disappointingly broken.
+The rocks in Druidston Bay show unique, well-exposed Ordovician rocks, which demonstrate the effects of the Caledonian (400 Mya) and Variscan (290 Mya) mountain building periods.
+As a result, the rocks are folded, faulted and distorted and many of the graptolite fossils found here suffer from the same fate, being disappointingly broken.

 This site is an SSSI.
 This Special Site of Scientific Interest, means you can visit the site, but hammering the bedrock is not permitted.